lhbikos/ReC_Psychometrics/docs/06-ItemAnalExam.md

 ### Several factors prevent .50 from being the ideal difficulty level

 **Speeded tests** complicate the interpretation of item difficulty because items are usually of equivalent difficulty and there are so many that no one could complete them all.
-Thus later items should be considered to be more difficult -- but item difficulty is probably not the best assessment of item/scale quality.
+Thus, later items should be considered to be more difficult -- but item difficulty is probably not the best assessment of item/scale quality.

-**Guessing** the correct answer in true/false and multiple choice contexts interferes with the goal of $p$ - .50.
+**Guessing** the correct answer in true/false and multiple-choice contexts interfere with the goal of $p$ - .50.
 In a 1952 issue of *Psychometrika*, Lord provided this guide for optimal $p$ values based on the number of choices in the objective context:

 |Optimal *p* values
 |:------------------------------|